MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignacxrequestpreprocesscallback.md

 ### -param StreamInit

-Defined by a ACXSTREAM_INIT object (DocsTeam - need link to ACX Object Summary topic) (structure?), that is used to TBD.
+Defined by a ACXSTREAM_INIT object, that is used to define the stream initialization.
+For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param EvtObjectAcxRequestPreprocess

-An optional EvtObjectAcxRequestPreprocess TBD.
+An optional EvtObjectAcxRequestPreprocess TBD TBD TBD.

 ### -param DriverContext

-And [ACXCONTEXT]() object that represents the current driver context.
+And ACXCONTEXT object that represents the current driver context.

 ### -param RequestType

-The ACX_REQUEST_TYPE enum](DocsTeam - need link to enum in AcxRequest header) that is that is used to define the request type.
+The [ACX_REQUEST_TYPE enum](DocsTeam - need link to enum in AcxRequest header) that is that is used to define the request type.

 ### -param Set